youssefeladl/Network-anomaly-detector-APP/README.md

 # 🚨 Network Anomaly Detection Web App
 #### **A deep learning-powered Flask application that detects DDoS attacks and HTTP anomalies in network traffic.
-The app supports CSV file uploads, generates predictions using trained LSTM**models, and visualizes results in a modern, animated interface**
+The app supports CSV file uploads, generates predictions using trained LSTM**models, and visualizes results in a modern, animated interface.**

 ![i](images.png)